 - Whitening formula that targets surface stains

-- Cavity prevention and sensitivity support
+- Enamel and sensitivity support

 - Clean Mint flavor, fluoride-free